sanyasingh0721/Backendtask/README.md

 📄 README.md → Instructions and project details.

-\n 2.
-Installing Dependencies & Running the Program Install Dependencies
+ 2. Installing Dependencies & Running the Program Install Dependencies
 Use Poetry to install all required packages: